 Christ is the source and energy to produce the fruit.
 The Christian should produce fruit drawn from his Lord.

 “In every good work” is active goodness of any kind (Eph 2:10; Gal 5:5; Titus 1:16; 2:7,14; 3:8,15).
-Works are not the foundation of a right relationship to God but the outcome of that relationship.
+Works are not the foundation of a right relationship with God but the outcome of that relationship.
 “Work” here is any kind of activity undertaken on behalf of Christ.
 Everything done for this reason is a mode of fruitfulness.

 Note that it says we are to be fruitful in “every” good work.
 There are many good works in the Christian life.
 The Christian should work on every one of them.

 We cannot come into eternal life by good works (Rom.
 4:5; Eph.
 2:8,9).
-If a person tries to curry brownie points with God to placate an angry God he has missed the point of Christianity.
+If a person tries to curry brownie points with God to placate an angry God, he has missed the point of Christianity.
 The message of Christianity is that God IS placated by the death of Christ.
 Good works are the FRUIT, not the ROOT of salvation (Eph.
 2:10; Titus 2:14; 3:8).
 God expects us to demonstrate to others that we have a personal relationship with him.
 Are you willing to serve God on earth (Joshua 24:15; Dan.
 6:20; Rom.
-1:9; 14:18; I Thes 1:9,10)?
+1:9; 14:18; 1 Thes 1:9,10)?

 Are you involved in the things of Christ?
 It will be a rude awakening for some of God’s people when they stand before the Judgment Seat of Christ.
-Our generation is infected with the erroneous idea that pervades Christianity that we hire a pastor and staff to do all the work while the congregation sits, observes and criticizes.
-When we stand at the Judgment Seat we will be accountable for the gifts and abilities God has given us.
+Our generation is infected with the erroneous idea that pervades Christianity that we hire a pastor and staff to do all the work while the congregation sits, observes, and criticizes.
+When we stand at the Judgment Seat, we will be accountable for the gifts and abilities God has given us.
 God does not have two standards, one for the pulpit and one for the pew.
-There is not one brand of Christianity for the plumber and one for the preacher.
+There is no one brand of Christianity for the plumber and one for the preacher.
 God expects all Christians to do ministry (Eph 4:11,12).